tingyu66/test/paper.md

 `ChaNGa` (@jetleyMassivelyParallelCosmological2008) is also a treecode that use `Charm++` to automate dynamic load balancing.
 In terms of FMM codes, `ScalFMM` (@blanchardScalFMMGenericParallel2015) implements the black-box FMM, a kernel-independent variant based on interpolation.
 It comes with an option to use `StarPU` runtime system to handle heterogeneous task scheduling.
-`PVFMM` (@malhotraPVFMMParallelKernel2015) can compute both particle and volume potentials using kernel-independent FMM.
+`PVFMM` (@malhotraPVFMMParallelKernel2015) can compute both particle and volume potentials using kernel-independent FMM (KIFMM).
 `exafmm` (@yokotaFMMBasedDual2013) focuses on low accuracy optimizations via dual tree traversal.

-However, one remaining challenge in the FMM community is to develop a well-established, high-performance and easy-to-use open-source software package, like FFTW for Fast Fourier transform.
+However, one remaining challenge in the FMM community is to develop a well-established open-source software package, like FFTW for Fast Fourier transform, that delivers compelling performance with a standard and easy-to-use interface.
 This motivates us to develop `exafmm-t` to bring the FMM to a broader audience and more scientific applications.

-`exafmm-t` is a parallel fast multipole method library for solving N-body problems in 3D.
+`exafmm-t` is a parallel FMM library for solving N-body problems in 3D.
-It implements the kernel-independent fast multipole method (@yingKernelindependentAdaptiveFast2004) (KIFMM) and runs on multicore architectures.
+It implements the kernel-independent fast multipole method (@yingKernelindependentAdaptiveFast2004) and runs on multicore architectures.
 Currently, it supports both potential and force calculation of Laplace, low-frequency Helmholtz and modified Helmholtz (Yukawa) kernel; furthermore, users can add other non-oscillatory kernels with only modest effort in `exafmm-t`'s framework.
 It is a header-only library written in C/C++ and also provides Python APIs using pybind11 (@pybind11).